OpenAI – ChatGPT

 This blog has plenty of posts about AI, some are about AI tools, others are about installing AI locally, so this post is where I am putting all the AI stuff I have ever blogged about in one place !

-The section Local AI is about creating your own AI server using freely available sources, the API section lists all the services that provide an API but can not be installed locally, and the Online Services is where you can get things done via AI online (That can’t be installed locally or accessed programmatically via API)
+The section Local AI is about creating your own AI server using freely available sources, the API section lists all the services that provide an API that can be used remotely (Most can not be installed locally anyway), and the Online Services is where you can get things done via AI online (That can be used using your browser, whether they provide an API or not, and whether they can be installed locally or not is a different story)

 Continue reading “Everything AI – TOC”